Event details I About I Keynote speaker I Panellists I Program I Participants I Contact

 The full list of confirmed speakers will be avavailable soon.

-The Summit will principally involve a keynote address and two panel discussions followed by discussion with the wider audience.
-The aim of the panels is to explore the state of the European Union in the current political environment and how it may develop in the future.
+The Summit principally involved a keynote address and two panel discussions followed by discussion with the wider audience.
+The aim of the panels was to explore the state of the European Union in the current political environment and how it may develop in the future.

 DOWNLOAD PROGRAM HERE.